Causes and Diagnosis

-Ataxia can be brought about by many different diseases.
-It is therefore important that ataxic patients undergo a thorough diagnostic evaluation planned by an experienced neurologist to rule out treatable conditions and institute an appropriate management plan.
+Ataxia is caused by many different diseases.
+It is important for people with ataxia to have a thorough diagnostic evaluation by an experienced neurologist.
+This helps rule out treatable conditions and create a care plan to manage symptoms.

 - Complete clinical evaluation (personal medical history, family history and neurological examination)

 During the clinical evaluation, a physician who specializes in ataxia might detect clues, such as symptoms and physical findings.
 These may suggest a certain form of ataxia.
 The evaluation helps your care team plan the diagnostic work-up.